Thermodynamic measurement of the sound velocity of a Bose gas across the transition to Bose-Einstein condensation: Results

-In conclusion, we have defined and evaluated a global sound velocity of a Bose gas throughout a wide range of temperatures and across the Bose-Einstein condensation transition, allowing us to compute the first and second sound modes of the BEC.
-We have also shown that the BEC and thermal modes change dominance and character with respect to the two sound modes, leading to an avoided crossing in accordance with the predicted behavior by two-fluid theory.
-We have also shown that several qualitative and quantitative features are reproduced by our analysis.
+In conclusion, we have defined and evaluated a global sound velocity of a Bose gas across a wide range of temperatures down to the Bose-Einstein condensation transition.
+We have also shown that the BEC and thermal components change dominance and character with respect to the sound mode depending on the temperature.
+We have also shown that several extra qualitative and quantitative features are reproduced by our analysis.